What Do Compressed Deep Neural Networks Forget?: Methodology and Experiment Framework

 All quantization methods we evaluate are implemented post-training, in contrast to the pruning which is applied progressively over the course of training.
 We use a limited grid search to tailor the pruning schedule and hyperparameters to each dataset to maximize top-1 accuracy.
-We include these details, and the overall model accuracy at each level of compression in the appendix.
-All the code for this paper is publicly available \href{https://github.com/google-research/google-research/tree/master/pruning_identified_exemplars}{here}\footnote{https://github.com/google-research/google-research/tree/master/pruning\_identified\_exemplars}.
+We include additional details about training methodology and pruning techniques in the supplementary material.
+All the code for this paper is publicly available \href{https://github.com/google-research/google-research/tree/master/pruning_identified_exemplars}{here}.